ruuda/rcl/docs/types.md

 # Types

-_**Warning**: The type system is a work in progress.
-In particular, record types are missing, and the implementation of the typechecker is too ad-hoc._
+_The type system is a work in progress.
+In particular, record types are missing._

 RCL has a type system that can help to prevent bugs and make configuration more self-documenting.